by Texas Homesteader

 -

 After the dough has rested, flatten one of the dough balls until it's about 1/2 inch thick and roll into the desired thickness.
 Then cut the dough into noodles.
 After cutting the dough, hang the pasta on a wooden dowel to dry.
-The pasta can be used right away or it will keep for about a week after thoroughly dried.
+Fresh pasta can be used today after allowing it to air dry for an hour or so.
+Or you can dry it overnight and it will keep a week or more.

 ~TxH~